DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 The following publications used DAFoam in their studies.
 If we miss yours, please feel free to edit this page and submit a pull request.

+<65> B. Pacini, M. Prajapati, K. Duraisamy, J.R.R.A.
+Martins, P. He.
+Investigating the Benefit of Aerodynamic Shape Optimization for a Wing with Distributed Propulsion.
+Meccanica, 2025.

 <64> U. Padmanaban, B. Ganapathisubramani, and S. Symon.
 Three-dimensional variational data assimilation of separated flows using time-averaged experimental data. arXiv.2503.19689, 2025.

 <63> P. He, C. Psenica, L. Fang, M. Leader.
 Aerothermal Shape Optimization of Actively-Cooled Battery Packs Using Conjugate Heat Transfer.
 AIAA SciTech Forum, 2025.